kimonniez/rabbitEE/README.md

 # RabbitEE
-The simplest EventBased wrapper for RabbitMQ
+The simplest EventBased wrapper for RabbitMQ.
+Reconnection is available.

 ### Disclamer
-This is pre-pre-pre alpha version :)
-So use it at one's own risk.
+Use it at one's own risk.

 ### Usage